osamuaoki/inputmethod-shortcuts/README.md

 This is a GNOME shell extension which allows us to set up custom keyboard shortcuts for:
-- switching input method (first 10 available ones) and
+- quick switching of input method (first 10 available ones) and
-- switching touchpad.
+- quick switching of touchpad.

 This can make keyboard input experiences quick (pop-up-less), non-interfering, stateless and deterministic while keeping the original behavior available (if you wish).
-This shortcut automatically sets xkb to the first one before entering ibus input method.
-(This fixes issues with xkb=ru etc.)
+This shortcut can automatically sets xkb to the first one before entering ibus input method.
+(This default setting fixes issues of ibus with non-latin inputs such as xkb=ru etc. This is a configurable feature.)

-I found "Disable While Typing" (in GNOME "Tweaks" -> "Keyboard & Mouse" -> "Touchpad") is not perfect.
-This can ensure you to avoid touchpad interferences with minimal user efforts.
+I found "Disable While Typing" (in GNOME "Tweaks" -> "Keyboard & Mouse" -> "Touchpad") is not perfect solution.
+Keyboard shortcuts can ensure you to avoid touchpad interferences with minimal user efforts.

 If you happen to have more than 10 input methods, they can be used through the normal center selection panel if you don't intentionally disable pertinent shortcuts.
+If you intentionally disable such shortcuts, these convenient keys can be used by this extension.

 ## Usage